Camera Obscura (band): History

 On 18 April 2009, Camera Obscura released a special edition Record Store Day 7" called "French Navy" for independent record stores.
 "French Navy" was also used by Echo Falls, who are the sponsors of Come Dine with Me, at the start of each episode and during commercial breaks.
 Their album Desire Lines was produced by Tucker Martine and released by 4AD on 3 June 2013.
-The album was the band's second UK Top 40 entry and narrowly missed the US Top 100.

-In 2015, the band announced the cancellation of planned gigs in North America due to the illness of Carey Lander.
+In 2015, the band cancelled planned gigs in North America due to the illness of Carey Lander.
 She was first diagnosed with osteosarcoma in 2011.
 She announced in 2015 that it had returned.
-Lander set up a JustGiving page for Sarcoma UK in order to raise awareness to the illness and lack of funding for research and treatment, and as of November 2015, the sum of donations is over £73,000.
+Lander set up a JustGiving page for Sarcoma UK in order to raise awareness to the illness and lack of funding for research and treatment, and as of August 2024, the sum of donations is over £103,000.
 Carey Lander died on 11 October 2015.

 In May 2018, while Campbell was promoting the self-titled debut album of Tracyanne & Danny, her new project with Danny Coughlan, she noted that she still kept in touch with the other members of Camera Obscura in the wake of Lander's passing, but the future of the band remained undiscussed.
 The song "Alabama" from the Tracyanne & Danny album is Campbell's tribute to Lander.

+2018 return

-On 5 September 2018, Camera Obscura announced their live return as part of the Boaty Weekender, a cruise festival curated by Belle & Sebastian sailing from Barcelona to Cagliari on 8–12 August 2019.
+On 5 September 2018, Camera Obscura returned to live performance as part of the Boaty Weekender, a cruise festival curated by Belle & Sebastian sailing from Barcelona to Cagliari on 8–12 August 2019.
 Prior to participating in the Boaty Weekender, the band announced a warm-up show at Saint Luke's & The Winged Ox in Glasgow on 5 August with proceeds donated to the Prince and Princess of Wales Hospice in memory of Carey Lander.
 After tickets for the show were sold out, the band added a second date with proceeds also being donated.

-For these shows and the Boaty Weekender, the band brought in Donna Maciocia, formerly of Amplifico, on keyboards and backing vocals.
+For these shows and the Boaty Weekender, the band brought in Donna Maciocia, formerly of Amplifico, to accompany the band on keyboards and backing vocals.

-On 5 August 2019, Camera Obscura hinted at the possibility of releasing new music when responding to a tweet referring to Desire Lines as their "5th and final album," to which the band replied "It's definitely our fifth album.....".
-The band confirmed in May 2020 that they were preparing a new album, but had been forced to delay recording it due to the COVID-19 pandemic.